-The present Budget is based on the initial amounts submitted to the Commission Services in view of the preparation of the Union Draft Budget 2021, duly updated taking into account the final budget availabilities.
-It might be subject to adjustments considering the appropriations made available by the Union and to amendments to take into account any unexpected elements.
+The Budget 2021 might be subject to adjustments considering the appropriations made available by the Union and to amendments to take into account any unexpected elements.
 Any possible Budget amendment will be subject to the S2R JU Governing Board approval on a proposal from the Executive Director.